benwasden/benwasden/README.md

 # Benjamin Wasden

 Hello!
 I'm Ben.
-My degree is in Software Development, though much of my career is through IT as a Systems and Network Administrator.
+My Bachelors is in Software Development, though much of my career is through IT as a Systems and Network Administrator.
 I love both the hardware and software of technology, as well as art, music, astronomy, and much more.
 Welcome to my profile!

 ### Some facts about Me:
 - Bachelors in Software Development